crmathieu/Turbix/readme.md

 DEMO
 This demo is run from the Turbix editor (TI) from which a project can be created, built, and run.
-In this case, a "proj2.mke" makefile located in the TX/USR folder is used as a project to build.
-The 2 files used in the build are TX/USR/example2.c and TX/USR/sample.c.
-Example2.c contains the demo entry point (the declaration of the "umain"
+In this case, a "demo.mke" makefile located in the TX/USR folder is used to build the project.
+Only 1 file is used (demo.c).
+Demo.c contains the program's entry point (the declaration of the "umain").
+This entry point runs a command interpreter that includes a number of built-in Unix commands, such as ps, cls, kill, exit, mem, session, delay, etc...
+A complete list can be displayed by invoking the "help" command.
+Among the commands, one in particular is "user_app", which is a simple placeholder and can be used as a callback for a user-defined command that can be called via the interpreter.
+In our demo, the demo.c file contains such a function.
+Its "user_app" function's job is to switch to "windows-mode" and create 6 processes, each containing a sub-window in which the Hanoi Tower algorithm is run.
+The parent also creates an additional process in charge of changing the focus among the windows running the Hanoi Tower code.
+The parent finally proceeds to change the locations of the windows at regular intervals.